 Android 2.0 enables larger on-screen icons and voice-activated commands to lessen the time it takes to interact with the device.
 This system allows for all the standard smartphone functions such as streaming music, taking and receiving calls and texts, and many others, while also preventing the driver from using unapproved applications while driving.
 Enhanced text and on-screen icons may also be displayed on an external unit, which can be installed within the vehicle in a prominent location.
 While these advances are projected to have a positive impact on distracted driving accidents, many older vehicles are without the capability of Android Auto 2.0 integration.

 Drivers who use smartphones on the road or engage in other distracted driving behaviors pose a very serious threat to all motorists.
-When injured due to another driver’s careless behavior, consulting with an attorney may provide insight into available legal options.
+When injured due to another driver’s careless behavior, consulting with an experienced Santa Ana personal injury lawyer may provide insight into available legal options.

 Source: Network World, “Android Auto 2.0 for phones–No more excuses for distracted driving,” Steve Patterson, Nov.
 7, 2016